yash1337/Project-Site-Scraper/README.md

 # Project Site "Cyclone" Scraper

+#V2
+So I finally completed the Scraper witht the capability to download the Worksheets, Labs, Project Files and Lecture Notes.

+To use this you simply need to enter your CSE username and Password in the file once and run the file.
+Don't worry you will have the option to delete the file after you are done so that other people don't get your credentials.
+The code does check for some of the dependensies but if it gives an import error than just simply install that library using pip.

+What needs to be done:

+1. Code for getting sample code files.
+2. Add try and catch blocks for errors.

+For advanced users
+I also have uploaded the requirements.txt file which you can directly use to install the dependencies.
+This should get all the dependencies.
+I suggest using a virtual environment for this so that you don't mess up your site-packages.

+#V1
 This is basic web-scraper for getting the CSE 232 files.
 This script returns all the pdfs, input and output files.